biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/mainnet-deployment-guide.md

 However, if the `--instantiate-everybody` flag is set to `false`, then the contract instantiation must go through governance.

 {% hint style="info" %}
-The Biyachain testnet is permissionless by default in order to allow developers to easily deploy contracts.
+The Biya Chain testnet is permissionless by default in order to allow developers to easily deploy contracts.
 {% endhint %}

 #### Contract Instantiation Proposal